hpc2n/sphinx-lesson-template/content/motivation.rst

  - Depends on: Task 1

 We can represent the **task dependencies** using a Directed Acyclic Graph (DAG).
-This DAG is generally referred as the **task graph**:
+This DAG is generally referred to as the **task graph**:

 .. figure:: img/functions_dep_tasks.png

-If we know what is the **sequential order** to execute the tasks, then we can deduce that *task dependencies* from the *data dependencies*.
+If we know what the **sequential order** to execute the tasks is, then we can deduce the *task dependencies* from the *data dependencies*.
 This is indeed what happens in practice as a programmer generally defines only

  - the task implementations, and
  - the input and output variables.

-So-called **runtime system** then deduces the task dependencies from the sequentially order and the input and output variables.
+So-called **runtime systems** then deduces the task dependencies from the sequential order and the input and output variables.
 We say that the task graph is constructed **implicitly**.
 The runtime system then executes the task in a **sequentially consistent order**.
 That is, the runtime system may execute the task in any order as long as it respects the task dependencies.